Other courses that you might be interested in...

 G Suite for Education is a powerful communication and collaboration solution, which offers best-in-class productivity tools built for teaching and learning.
 Each student receives a free, unlimited cloud storage, G Suite account to support their learning throughout their time at GSA.

 Type: Minor (3 Components), leading to a Major award in Year 2

 6N3450 History and Appreciation of Art and Design

-From this course, students are eligible to apply to 1st Year AND/OR 2nd Year of Level 7, Level 8 degree courses or Level 9 Post Graduate courses, depending on past experience and qualifications.
+From this course, students are eligible to progress to a second year of study on our Advanced Portfolio Preparation Course.
+Students may also apply to 1st Year AND/OR 2nd Year of Level 7, Level 8 degree courses or Level 9 Post Graduate courses, depending on past experience and qualifications.

 To do this students will experience and explore an array of reflective and critical teaching and learning methodologies that will breakdown their creative anxieties and blockages.
-These student-centred methodologies will include lectures on art history and theory, writing workshops on grammar and style, active-writing and critique in the gallery setting, the use of written and visual journals, and the development of their personal blog online.
+These student-centred methodologies will include lectures on art history and theory, writing workshops on grammar and style, active-writing and critique in the gallery setting, the use of written and visual journals, group projects and personal projects, and the development of personal blogs online.

-Set within Gorey School of Art where creativity is being dynamically explored everyday through drawing, painting, sculpture, print, photography and documentary film, the Critical Writing through Art students will experience art-making as it develops in the studio and gain first-contact insight with other students and their working processes as they develop as would-be artists and writers.
+Set within Gorey School of Art where creativity is being dynamically explored everyday through drawing, painting, sculpture, print, photography and documentary film, the Critical Writing & Thinking through Art and Literature students will experience art-making as it develops in the studio and gain first-contact insights into students' working processes as they communally develop as would-be artists and writers.